Use dotenvx with Docker

 Try changing the value of .env.production to your name.

-Commit .env.vault safely to code and re-run your Docker container.
+Commit .env.production safely to code and re-run your Docker container.